Where to Eat in Tamarindo

 Ono Juice Bar (Facebook)

-Ono is located across from the 2001 inside the WISE fitness studio.
-Ono offers super healthy cold pressed juices that are packed with vitamins and nutrients.
+Ono is located in the Garden Plaza Shops at the Auto Mercado.
+Ono offers super healthy cold-pressed juices that are packed with vitamins and nutrients.
 If you’re looking for a burst of healthy goodness, be sure to swing by Ono.

 There are a number of Mandarina smoothie bars in town.
 They offer smoothies in a variety of flavors.
 There are dozens of places to get smoothies in town, and Mandarina is a great option.
 Be sure to try their signature Mandarina Smoothie, it’s quite delish.